UBC Food Safety & Health Engineering Laboratory

 We focus on both mechanism elucidation and knowledge translation to tackle research challenges in food safety and food industry.

-Our current research is focused on five major directions:
+Our current research is focused on six major directions:

-(1) Developing biosensor, spectroscopy and single-molecule biophotonics coupled with various separation techniques to rapidly detect chemical and microbiological hazards in food systems
+(1) Developing sensor, spectroscopy and single-molecule photonics coupled with various separation techniques to rapidly detect chemical and microbiological hazards in food systems

 (2) Campylobacter-associated food safety